Framed motivic Donaldson-Thomas invariants of small crepant resolutions: Background material

 \subsection{Quivers with potential}

 Let $Q$ be a quiver.
-Consider the quotient $\BC Q / [\BC Q,\BC Q]$ of the path algebra by the commutator ideal.
-An element $W \in \BC Q / [\BC Q,\BC Q]$, which is a finite linear combination of cyclic paths, is called a \emph{potential}.
+Consider the quotient $\BC Q / [\BC Q,\BC Q]$ of the path algebra by the vector space spanned by commutators.
+An element $W \in \BC Q / [\BC Q,\BC Q]$, which can be represented by a finite linear combination, is called a \emph{potential}.
 Given a cyclic path $w$ and an arrow $a \in Q_1$, one defines the noncommutative derivative

-This rule extends to an operator $\partial/\partial a$ acting on every potential.
+This rule extends to an operator $\partial/\partial a \colon \BC Q / [\BC Q,\BC Q] \to \BC Q$ acting on every potential.
 Thus every potential $W$ gives rise to a (two-sided) ideal $I_W \subset \BC Q$ generated by the paths $\partial W/\partial a$ for all $a \in Q_1$.
 The quotient $J = J(Q,W) = \BC Q / I_{W}$ is called the \emph{Jacobi algebra} of the quiver with potential $(Q,W)$.
 For every $\alpha \in \BN^{Q_0}$, a potential $W = \sum_ca_cc$ determines a regular function

-The points in the critical locus $\crit f_\alpha \subset \Rep(Q,\alpha)$ correspond to $J$-\emph{modules} with dimension vector $\alpha$.
+The points in the critical locus $\crit (f_\alpha) \subset \Rep(Q,\alpha)$ correspond to $J$-\emph{modules} with dimension vector $\alpha$.
 Fix an $\alpha$-generic stability parameter $\zeta \in \BR^{Q_0}$.
 If $f_{\zeta,\alpha} \colon \Rep^{\zetast}(Q,\alpha)\to \BA^1$ is the restriction of $f_\alpha$, then

 are, by definition, the stacks of $\alpha$-dimensional $J$-modules and $\zeta$-stable $J$-modules. \begin{definition} A quiver with potential $(Q,W)$ admits a \emph{cut} if there is a subset $I \subset Q_1$ such that every cyclic monomial appearing in $W$ contains exactly one edge in $I$. \end{definition}